 The development of your web site is not necessarily over, though.
 One way to bring repeat visitors to your site is to offer new content or products on a regular basis.
 Most web designers will be more than happy to continue working together with you, to update the information on your web site.
 Many designers offer maintenance packages at reduced rates, based on how often you anticipate making changes or additions to your web site.

-If you prefer to be more hands on, and update your own content, there is something called a CMS (Content Management System) that can be implemented to your web site.
+If you prefer to be more hands on, and update your own content, there is something called a CMS (Content Management System) such as WordPress can be implemented to your web site.
 This is something that would be decided upon during the Planning stage.
 With a CMS, your designer will utilize online software to develop a database driven site for you.

 A web site driven by a CMS gives you the ability to edit the content areas of the web site yourself.
 You are given access to a back-end administrative area, where you can use an online text editor (similar to a mini version of Microsoft Word).
 You’ll be able to edit existing content this way, or if you are feeling more adventurous, you can even add new pages and content yourself.
 The possibilities are endless!